 But Cantonese is a spoken language with no official written form.
 Cantonese speakers can, however, read Chinese characters pronounced in Cantonese.
 What they read, even though it is pronounced in Cantonese, is in fact, a different language, They are closely related but most of the grammar words are different, sentence structure is often different and word choice will often be different.
 If you some examples, you can listen to audio examples from my vocab books and mini-books.

 – When people talk about “Chinese”, they are usually referring to “Mandarin Chinese”.
-When they want to talk about Cantonese Chinese, they refer it as “Cantonese”.
+When they want to talk about Cantonese Chinese, they refer to it as “Cantonese”.

 – Most of the Chinese immersion school and Chinese schools in the U.S. teach Mandarin Chinese.

 Traditional Chinese characters were created and developed a long time ago, and most were created with individual meaning.
 During 1950 to 1960, the government of China promoted the Simplified Chinese characters, and since then the simplified characters have been officially used in Mainland China and Singapore.
 However, Hong Kong, Macau, and Taiwan have continued to use Traditional Chinese characters.

 It really depends on your goals, circumstances, and needs.

 Most people and Chinese schools teach Mandarin.
 It is the most commonly used form of Chinese – even in Hong Kong, Mandarin is regularly taught and tested – so it is probably the most useful form of Chinese to know.
 If you plan on visiting, working in, or living in China someday, you probably will want to learn Mandarin.

 As for written language, you should consider learning the simplified characters if you are interested in Mainland China or Singapore, but you will need to know traditional characters for Taiwan and Hong Kong.